 For example, think of "blue baby blankets."
-It is a fairly common color for baby blankets.
-So it's not surprising that it's a search phrase that actually gets about one thousand searches a month on Google alone.
-So you might want to write some content about "Why Are Blue Baby Blankets So Popular?"
+That's a fairly common color for baby blankets.
+So it's not surprising that it's a search phrase that actually gets about 900 searches a month on Google alone.
+So, you might want to write some content about "Why Are Blue Baby Blankets So Popular?"

 Now, why would you limit yourself to a specific color in your content?
 Preferably, you would have content around red or green baby blankets, as well.
 The concept of chasing the long-tail is more about zoning in on the types of people that are closer to ready to buying a product.

 What does this research show exactly?
 If you have a section of your business devoted to baby blankets, this is rather important information to consider.
-It means that your blue and red baby blankets are twice as likely to sell as your green ones, at least according to the Google search audience.
+It means that your blue and red baby blankets have twice the Google search audience as your green blankets.
 This is pretty powerful information.

 Keep in mind that search traffic alone isn't everything.
 You need to be getting the right traffic, too.
-By focusing on the power of specifics, you get more targeted, more relevant traffic.
+By focusing on the power of specific keywords, you get more targeted, more relevant traffic.
 Keyword research really can be your best friend,.
 While it takes some time, the basic info that you need is free to get and can lead to powerful results.

 Need some long-tail keyword phrase suggestions for your own site?
 Leave a comment below, so we can check it out and give you some quick suggestions!